humzak711/humzak711.github.io/index.md

 ## Let's Talk!

-If you want to talk, feel free to hit me up on Discord:
+If you want to talk, feel free to hit me up on Discord: macrofusion

-**Discord Username**: serpentsobased

 ## Tutorials And Whatnot
 - [Malware Development Techniques](malware_techniques)